Mohammad-Faiz-Cloud-Engineer/OpenMusic/README.md

 You'll need your own Apple/Google credentials, bundle IDs (`com.openmusic.app` in `app.json`), and signing setup.
 Background audio and foreground service permissions are already declared.

-## API note
+## API

+This app is powered by [OpenMusic-API](https://github.com/Mohammad-Faiz-Cloud-Engineer/OpenMusic-API), a custom backend that scrapes JioSaavn for song metadata, search results, charts, playlists, and stream URLs.

-Streaming depends on the configured backend (default: Hugging Face Space in `.env.example`).
-Rate limits, URL expiry, and regional availability are controlled by that service.
+The default `EXPO_PUBLIC_API_BASE_URL` in `.env.example` points at a hosted instance of that API.
+Rate limits, URL expiry, and regional availability are controlled by the backend.
 The player caches signed stream URLs briefly and falls back to a proxy play URL when direct fetches fail.

+If you want to self-host, clone and run OpenMusic-API and update `EXPO_PUBLIC_API_BASE_URL` in your `.env`.

 ## Contributing